-Dual CCT with Internal Medicine: Learning outcomes for Internal Medicine
+Learning outcomes for Internal Medicine

 Trainees undertaking dual training in Tropical Medicine and Internal Medicine will need complete the clinical learning outcomes for internal medicine.
-These outcomes are set out in the IM stage 2 curriculum the levels to be achieved in these outcomes in a dual CCT programme are set out in appendix A.
+These outcomes can be found in the IM stage 2 curriculum and in appendix A.